Silvia Ammon

 What has changed is that a project has become multi-generational.
 The generation of the founding galleries that were here ten years ago – Crèvecoeur, Ciaccia Levi, Gregor Staiger, Derosia, Stereo – are still here.
 We’ve been joined by more established galleries, like Greengrassi, Gaga and Tomio Koyama, as well as very young ones.
 But it’s not a question of growing at all costs but remaining attentive to the needs of galleries, which is how we manage to attract the best representatives of this international ecosystem.

 I’m very pleased with the selection of Asian galleries.
 Tomio Koyama from Tokyo is participating for the first time, showing ceramics by Keiji Ito and paintings by Hiroshi Sugito.
 Magician Space from Beijing is exhibiting passionate work by [multimedia artist] Liu Yefu.
 There are American galleries presenting artists from different generations.
 Company is showing works from the Women’s History Museum, Troy Montes Michie and Sixten Sandra Österberg.
-At Theta, one can discover paintings by the Ukrainian artist Alexandra Kadzevich while Ulrik is exhibiting an historical project by Bettina who was active on New York’s Lower East Side in the 1960s.
+At Theta, one can discover paintings by the Ukrainian artist Alexandra Kadzevich while Ulrik is exhibiting a historical project by Bettina who was active on New York’s Lower East Side in the 1960s.
 We also have four fantastic galleries from Warsaw.
 Stereo is showing lovely paintings by Barbara Wesolowska; Dawid Radziszewski is showing photographic work by Tatjana Danneberg who recently exhibited at the Maison Européenne de la Photographie; Gunia Nowik is presenting paintings by Agata Bogacka, and at Turnus one can discover sculptures by Piotr Kowalski.

 What are some of the other discoveries?